The Third Level

 Answer:

-Charley could not buy the tickets because he had modern money.
-The ticket clerk accepted only the money used in 1894.
-So, Charley had to leave without buying the tickets.
+Charley could not buy the tickets because he had new money.
+The ticket clerk wanted the old money of 1894.
+So, Charley could not buy the tickets.

 2. Who was Sam?
 What happened to him?